 United Kingdom’s banking sector: Facts & Figures

-Economic output in the UK slowed at the end of 2018 to 1.4%, the lowest rate since 2011.
-This slowdown was driven by a contraction in business investment and a widening net trade deficit which dragged down output from stable household consumption, supported by annual wage growth of 3.5%, and expanded government spending.
+Economic output for the UK in 2019 was 1.3%, unchanged from 2018 and remaining at the lowest annual rate since 2011.
+Constrained output was driven by lower business investment and a widening net trade deficit, but also lower household consumption, reflecting annual wage growth of 3.5%, and expanded government spending.

-The unemployment rate continued to fall during the year to 4%, while employment hit a record high of 76.1%.
-The household saving ratio of gross saving to total disposable income was 4.8% in the final quarter of 2018, maintaining an historically low trend over the past two years.
+The unemployment rate continued to fall during 2019 to 3.8%, while employment hit a record high of 76.5%.
+At the end of 2019, the household saving ratio of gross saving to total disposable income was 5.8%, the highest annual rate for three years.

-Consumer and business confidence measures weakened during 2018 amid continued uncertainty associated with the economic and trading impacts of the UK’s proposed withdrawal from the EU.
-In 2018, the UK had a trade deficit in goods of £138.8 billion, partially offset by a trade surplus in services of £106.5 billion.
-The total net trade deficit of £32.3 billion had worsened by £8.4 billion during the year.
+Consumer and business confidence measures weakened during 2019 amid continued uncertainty associated with the economic and trading impacts of the UK’s proposed withdrawal from the EU.
+In 2019, the UK had a trade deficit in goods of £138.8 billion, partially offset by a trade surplus in services of £106.5 billion.
+The total net trade deficit of £30.5 billion worsened by £5 billion during the year.

-Technology and innovation continued to facilitate new entrants into the banking and payments sector in 2018.
-Further market developments, such as the Payments Services Directive II and Open Banking (facilitating the sharing, with customer consent, of transactional account information with service aggregators to allow recommendations for alternative service providers, or to allow account-to-account payment without an intermediate card or payment service) is opening the market further to increased competition.
+Technology continued to facilitate innovation and invite new entrants into the UK banking and payments sector.
+Market developments facilitating the sharing, with customer consent, of transactional account information with service aggregators to allow recommendations for alternative service providers, or to allow account-to-account payment without an intermediate card or payment service, is opening the market further to increased competition.

-Almost 40 billion payments were made in the UK in 2018, with consumers responsible for nine payments out of every ten, the majority of which are made spontaneously.
+Around 40 billion payments were made in the UK in 2019, with consumers responsible for nine payments out of every ten, the majority of which are made spontaneously.
 Plastic card usage continues to rise, particularly with the rapid increase in the use of contactless card acceptance at retailer terminals.
 Virtually all the UK population hold a debit card linked to a personal current or deposit account and two‑thirds hold a credit card.
-Contactless card payments are used by two-thirds of UK adults and accounted for 19% of all payments in 2018 – a proportion that is forecast to double in the next decade as ‘payment-tapping’ and the holding of cards in smartphone wallets becomes more commonplace.
-By 2024, debit cards are forecast to account for half of all payments in the UK, as the use of cash continues to decline – as a proportion of all payments it has more than halved, to 28% in the past decade.
+Contactless card payments are used by two-thirds of UK adults and accounted for 21% of all payments in 2018 – a proportion that is forecast to double in the next decade as ‘payment-tapping’ and the holding of cards in smartphone wallets becomes more commonplace.
+By 2024, debit card use is forecast to account for half of all payments in the UK, as the use of cash continues to decline – as a proportion of all payments it more than halved, to 23% in the past decade.

-The increasing uptake of remote banking services is leading to a natural consolidation of traditional bank branches, although through an industry arrangement with post offices, there are still some 20,000 physical locations where people can carry out banking transactions.
+Increasing consumer appetite for remote banking services is correlated with a consolidation of traditional bank branches, although through an arrangement with post offices, there were still some 20,000 physical locations where people could carry out banking transactions.